-The Company's total operating costs and expenses (Opex), which included Production Costs, Excise Tax and Royalties, and Depletion, Depreciation and Amortization (DDA), and General and Administrative Expenses (G&A), amounted to Ph1.655 billion for 1Q2022 from Php1.647 billion in 1Q2021.
-The increase in Opex was due to higher Production Costs and revenue-related costs such as Excise Taxes and Royalties.
-The increase in Production Costs was due to the [Other Expenses].
-DDA decreased due mainly to lower tonnage, partially offset by additional depreciation of recently acquired equipment, and amortization for additional costs incurred in maintaining the tailings storage facility.
+The Company's total operating costs and expenses (Opex), which included Production Costs, Excise Tax and Royalties, and Depletion, Depreciation and Amortization (DDA), and General and Administrative Expenses (G&A), amounted to Ph3.318 billion for 1H2022 from Php3.240 billion in 1H2021.
+The slight increase in Opex was due to higher DDA and revenue-related costs such as Excise Taxes and Royalties which increased following the increase in revenues.
+As to DDA, the increase was due to the impact of the reversal of the 2019 impairment provision in September 2021, additional depreciation of recently acquired equipment, and amortization for additional costs incurred in maintaining the tailings storage facility but was partially offset by lower tonnage.

-Smelting Charges amounted to Php192 million for 1Q2022, 20% higher than the Php160 million in 1Q2021, due mainly to higher unit deduction costs on account of higher metal prices, despite the lower copper concentrates of 13,967 dry metric tons (DMT) in 1Q2022 from 15,175 DMT in 1Q2021, as well as lower treatment and refining rates.
+Smelting Charges amounted to Php419 million for 1H2022, 24% higher than the Php338 million in 1H2021, due mainly to higher unit deduction costs on account of higher metal prices and higher freight charges for copper concentrate shipments, despite the lower copper concentrate production of 28,583 dry metric tons (DMT) in 1H2022 from 29,684 DMT in 1H2021, as well as lower treatment and refining rates.